CAR FREE TRICK OR TREATING GUIDE

 3: Create a Flyer

-Use our festive editable flyer template (optional), insert your own details, and submit the flyer to PBOT via email with your Block Party application.
-Looks great printed on orange paper as a hard copy you can distribute to neighbors along the closure as a notice/invitation.
+A flyer is required in the PBOT Application.
+Use our festive editable flyer templates if you like (optional; see below).
+Insert your own details, and submit the flyer to PBOT via email with your Block Party application.
+Templates:

 Visit the PBOT BLOCK PARTY WEBSITE for complete information about: